Antonio Francisco Xavier Alvares: Veneration

-In 1927, his bones were collected by his friends and admirers, placed in a lead box and reburied, under a marble slab with the inscription "Em Memoria De Padre Antonio Francisco Xavier Alvares, Di [sic] Foi Mui Humanitario Missionario E Um Gra [sic] Patriota" (In memory of priest Antonio Francisco Xavier Alvares, who was very humanitarian missionary and a great patriot) and the largest cross in the cemetery.
+In 1927, his bones were collected by his friends and admirers, placed in a lead box and reburied, under a marble slab.
+The slab was inscribed with the inscription "Em Memoria De Padre Antonio Francisco Xavier Alvares, Di [sic] Foi Mui Humanitario Missionario E Um Gra [sic] Patriota" (In memory of priest Antonio Francisco Xavier Alvares, who was very humanitarian missionary and a great patriot) and the largest cross in the cemetery.

 In 1967, John Geevarghese, the first resident Vicar of St. Mary's Orthodox Church, Goa, rediscovered the forgotten grave of Alvares, and brought Metropolitan Mathews Mar Athanasios of the Outside Kerala Diocese to Goa to conduct services befitting an Orthodox bishop at the burial site.
 A small church was constructed in Ribandar and, in 1979, Alvares' remains were disinterred and placed in the church by Metropolitan Philipose Mar Theophilos of the Bombay diocese.